 You can edit the result score ranges by following these steps:

-Step 1: In the quiz builder, click the quiz result you would like to edit.
+Step 1: In the quiz builder, click the quiz result you would like to edit and click "result settings" in the bottom right corner.

 Step 2: Enter values for the minimum and maximum range values.